Volhynia: Names and etymology

-The alternative name for the region is Lodomeria after the city of Volodymyr, which was once a political capital of the medieval Volhynian Principality.
+The alternative name for the region is Lodomeria (Володимирія), after the city of Volodymyr, which was once a political capital of the medieval Volhynian Principality.

 According to some historians, the region is named after a semi-legendary city of Volin or Velin, said to have been located on the Southern Bug River, whose name may come from the Proto-Slavic root *vol/vel- 'wet'.
 In other versions, the city was located over 20 km to the west of Volodymyr near the mouth of the Huczwa River, a tributary of the Western Bug.

 Geography

 Mezhyrich Abbey in Ostroh was endowed by the Ostrogski princes in the 15th century.